vaadin/framework-bluemix-example/README.md

 or execute the same goal via your IDE.

-In Bluemix you need to prepare an execution environment that provides Java EE 6 services for Vaadin and the database mapped into "jdbc/customerdb".
+In Bluemix you need to prepare an execution environment that provides Java EE 6 services for Vaadin and the database mapped into "jdbc/vaadindb".
 The easiest way to accomplish this, is to create it with Vaadin boilerplate.
-Manually, you can just create an SQLDB service with a name "customerdb".
+Manually, you can just create an SQLDB service with a name "vaadindb".
 Naturally you can also use different name, but then you'll need to modify persistence.xml in src/main/resources/META-INF accordingly.

 Once you have the execution environment ready, just do the
 ```